We use cookies to analyse traffic and for ad measurement purposes, including for personalizing ads. Read Our Cookie Policy

 On the minus side, there are a few potential pitfalls that Paypal users need to be aware of.

-• For a Paypal account to be acceptable as a payment method, it will normally need to be associated with the same email address as your casino account .
+• For a Paypal account to be acceptable as a payment method, it will normally need to be associated with the same email address as your casino account.
 Most of us have more than one email address, so this could be an issue if you want to use Paypal to make a deposit later on and didn’t think about that when you first signed up to play slots.

 • Quite a lot of UK slot sites these days accept Paypal, but exclude deposits made with Paypal from any bonus offers.
 The reason for this is that a couple of years ago, there was widespread, organised abuse of casino welcome offers using a different e-wallet, Skrill.
 They exploited the facility to send money to or from an e-wallet via an account that belongs to someone else.
 Most casinos have responded to this by applying additional rules (such as a very low stake size) to Skrill players, excluding them from offers or by stopping accepting Skrill altogether, but some have gone even further and excluded all e-wallets from their welcome offer.
+This is becoming even more prevalent in 2024, with Rank Interactive sites the latest to exclude Paypal deposits from their welcome offer.
+Always check the terms and conditions before depositing to see if your deposit qualifies!

 • The biggest disadvantage of Paypal is actually nothing to do with the product itself – it is the ongoing onslaught of Paypal related phishing scams.
 This is when you receive an email saying there is an irregularity with your account and inviting you to login to view transactions.
 The email includes a link which appears to be to Paypal, but actually goes to a fake Paypal login page – the object being to capture your login details and hijack the account.
 Paypal do send out genuine emails from time to time reminding account holders that they can view recent transactions, and some of the phishing emails can be rather authentic looking and thus trap the unwary.
-The safest strategy is never to click on a link in an email to log in, but always navigate independently to the Paypal site to log in and check your account just in case even if you think the email is definitely from Paypal.
+The safest strategy is never to click on a link in an email to log in, but always navigate independently to the Paypal site to log in and check your account just in case, even if you think the email is definitely from Paypal.

 The Future of Paypal Slots